The founder of a Seattle start-up plans to sacrifice his seven-figure salary and take home the same pay as his lowest-paid employee instead.

 Dan Price, CEO of Gravity Payments, told the New York Times that the company will offer a salary of at least $70,000 to all of its 120 employees – even the most junior customer service representatives and clerks.

-The initiative, which will be implemented over the next three years, will mean up to 80% of the firm’s expected $2.2 million profit will be ploughed back into staff salaries and will see Price take a 98% pay cut.
+The initiative, which will be implemented over the next three years, will mean up to 80 per cent of the firm’s expected $2.2 million profit will be ploughed back into staff salaries and will see Price take a 98 per cent pay cut.

 Altruistic Price founded the company, which processes credit card payments, from his dorm room at Seattle Pacific University when he was just 19 years old.